Pre-Entrance Health Requirements Policy

-To receive class schedules and begin classes, and/or move-in to the residence halls, students must:
+To begin classes, and/or move into the residence halls, students must:

-- Complete the Emerson College Entrance Health form; and
+- Complete the Emerson College Entrance Health form

 The following Emerson students are subject to the pre-entrance health requirements policy:

 - Full-time undergraduate and graduate students

-- Part-time undergraduate and graduate students enrolled in the Communication Sciences and Disorders program; and
+- Part-time undergraduate and graduate students enrolled in the Communication Sciences and Disorders program

-- Any full or part-time student on a student or other visa.
+- Any full or part-time student on a visa

 The Commonwealth of Massachusetts allows for the following exemptions to the immunization regulation:

-- Students with a medical condition preventing immunization - must have their clinician complete the medical exemption section of the Entrance Health form.
+- Students with a medical condition preventing immunization, documented by a clinician in the medical exemption section of the Entrance Health form.***

 - Students with a religious belief that conflicts with immunization must complete the Religious Exemption Form.
 Students with religious exemptions are not exempt from the Tuberculosis Risk Assessment Questionnaire or tuberculosis skin test, if necessary. ***

-In situations when one or more cases of a vaccine-preventable or any other communicable disease are present in a school, all students without evidence of immunity including those with medical or religious exemptions are subject to physical exclusion from campus.
+***Please note: In situations when cases of a vaccine-preventable or communicable disease are discovered on campus, all students without evidence of immunity, including those with medical or religious exemptions, are subject to physical exclusion from campus.
 Non-immunized students must leave residence halls and cannot attend classes until the quarantine is called off, to prevent a public outbreak.
 We cannot make exceptions in this situation, per the Reportable Diseases and Isolation and Quarantine Requirements (105 CMR 300.000).